The Magic Behind Mcdonald's Marketing Strategy

 Localized Marketing: Catering to Diverse Tastes

-McDonald’s is a global brand, but it competes locally.
-That’s a core strategic tension: standardize enough to stay recognizable, localize enough to stay relevant.
+McDonald’s is global, but it competes locally.
+That tension is strategic: standardize enough to stay recognizable, localize enough to stay relevant.

 Standardize the brand, localize the details

-Localization works best when it’s intentional, not chaotic.
-McDonald’s can maintain a familiar experience while tailoring menu items and promotions to regional preferences.
-That’s how the brand resonates without losing its core identity.
+Localization works when it is deliberate.
+McDonald’s maintains a familiar experience while tailoring menu items and promotions to regional preferences.
+That is how the brand resonates without losing its core identity.

 - Global: identity, service expectations, core menu anchors, brand voice.